ACC revises forfeit policy for called-off league games

 The Big 12 recently adjusted its policy as well.
 In an email to The Associated Press, league spokesman Bob Burda said it allows for a game to be considered a “no contest” if a team has fewer than six scholarship players and one coach.
 The league will attempt to reschedule games.

-League spokespeople with the Big East, Southeastern and Mountain West conferences all said their leagues are evaluating policies but no decisions have been made on potential changes.
+League spokespeople with the Big East, Southeastern and Mountain West conferences all said their leagues are evaluating policies, but no decisions have been made on potential changes.
+The Big Ten issued a statement saying it is also evaluating its forfeiture policy.

+In football, No. 23 Texas A&M won’t play in the Gator Bowl against Wake Forest on Dec.
+31 because of COVID-19 issues and season-ending injuries, with coach Jimbo Fisher saying the Aggies “just don't have enough scholarship players available to field a team.”

+Crimson Tide coach Nick Saban and head trainer Jeff Allen said in a joint statement that the two assistants “have very mild symptoms” and are isolating at home.
+The statement said they expect both O’Brien and Marrone to be available for the Cotton Bowl semifinal game against Cincinnati on Dec.
+31.

-Elsewhere, the George Washington men’s basketball game against Maryland Eastern Shore on Wednesday has been postponed due to COVID-19 concerns for the Colonials.
+Elsewhere, the George Washington men’s basketball game against Maryland-Eastern Shore scheduled for Wednesday was postponed due to COVID-19 issues with the Colonials.
 The teams will work to reschedule the game.

-Crimson Tide coach Nick Saban and head trainer Jeff Allen said in a combined statement that the two assistants “have very mild symptoms” and are isolating at home.
-The statement said they expect both O’Brien and Marrone are expected to be available for the Cotton Bowl semifinal game against Cincinnati on Dec.
-31.